SS San Joaquin: Operational history

-San Joaquin was delivered to Wilhelm Wilhemsen on December 20, 1913.
+San Joaquin was delivered to Wilhelm Wilhemsen on 20 December 1913.
 Upon delivery, she was chartered by the Union Oil Company for 10 years and immediately sailed to San Francisco.
-San Joaquin left Newcastle-upon-Tyne on Christmas Day 1913 and on February 27, 1914 arrived on the US West Coast.
+San Joaquin left Newcastle-upon-Tyne on Christmas Day 1913 and on 2 February 1914 arrived on the US West Coast.
 The ship left San Francisco on March 8 for Chilean ports of Iquique and Antofagasta, stopping off to load oil at Port San Luis, the major oil storage and shipping facility for Union Oil.
 San Joaquin arrived in Antofagasta on March 29, and departed two days later for Iquique, before returning to San Francisco in mid April.

-For the remainder of 1914 and through 1918 San Joaquin continued transporting oil from Port San Luis in California to Chilean ports of Taltal, Iquique, Antofagasta, and Tocopilla, with occasional trips to and from Mexico, or up the West Coast of the US.
+For the remainder of 1914 and through 1918, San Joaquin continued transporting oil from Port San Luis in California to Chilean ports of Taltal, Iquique, Antofagasta, and Tocopilla, with occasional trips to and from Mexico, or up the West Coast of the US.
 In 1919 San Joaquin was moved to the Gulf of Mexico, as Union Oil sought to fulfill its South American contracts by buying oil from Mexico.
 The tanker made regular trips from Tampico and Tuxpan on the Gulf Coast of Mexico to the same Chilean ports through early 1922.
-In April 1922 she returned to the West Coast, and delivered oil to Victoria on May 25, 1922, before resuming her South American routes.
+In April 1922, she returned to the West Coast, and delivered oil to Victoria on May 25, 1922, before resuming her South American routes.

-By mid-1920s Wilhelm Wilhelmsen started to pull out of oil-carrying business, concentrating instead on oceanic liners.
+By the mid-1920s, Wilhelm Wilhelmsen started to pull out of oil-carrying business, concentrating instead on oceanic liners.
 As a result, the company started slowly disposing of its tanker fleet.
 San Joaquin was acquired in June 1929 by a Norwegian whaling company A/S Hektor (operated by Nils Bugge) and renamed Melville.
 Hektor operated a whaling station on Deception Island and Melville served as a transportation ship for the company.
 Melville also transported members, equipment and aircraft of Sir George Hubert Wilkins's expedition in late 1929 on their way to the South Shetland Islands.
 Hektor invested a lot of resources in their whaling business in 1930, however, overproduction and a financial crisis led to a collapse of the market, and the entire Norwegian and part of the foreign whaling fleet had to be laid up in the 1931/32 season.
-As the company’s financial position weakened, Hektor had to negotiate with their creditors to obtain a deferral which after prolonged negotiations was successfully obtained in 1936.
-However, as a result, the company had to sell most of its ships, including Melville which was bought in 1935 by a Greek Hellenic Tramp S.S.
-Co. who renamed the ship Iolcos.
+As the company's financial position weakened, Hektor had to negotiate with their creditors to obtain a deferral which after prolonged negotiations was successfully obtained in 1936.
+However, as a result, the company had to sell most of its ships, including Melville which was bought in 1935 by a Greek Hellenic Tramp S. S. Co. who renamed the ship Iolcos.